BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

 </div>

-See the [onboarding section](/guide/onboarding/introduction/) to learn more on this topic.
+See the [first use](/guide/daily-spending-wallet/first-use/) to learn more on this topic.

 ## Creating a new wallet